 If you’re unfamiliar with “keto” potatoes, radishes have gained serious popularity in the keto community as a low carb potato substitute.
 And I’m here to say, they’re really great when prepared well.
 For the radishes in this breakfast skillet, I used the same radishes of many color from Trader Joe’s that you saw in my low carb bacon cheeseburger skillet and garlic parmesan air fried radishes.

-And if you can’t get on board with the radishes, you can use potatoes.
+And if you can’t get on board with the root veggies, you can use potatoes.
 I’d use quartered baby gold potatoes like in my air fryer breakfast potatoes recipe.

 Everything else here is pretty straightforward.
 More on the breakfast sausage seasoning below.